Spotlight testing

 While Spotlight is on:

-- The terminal runs from the repository root, not the workspace directory.
+- The project runs from the repository root, not the workspace directory.

 - Tracked workspace changes are swapped into the root as the workspace changes.